Effective Workflow Management for Graphic Designers

-There are tools like this made specifically for designers (for example Aproove, which boasts some big multinationals as some of its users), and things like LiquidPlanner, one of the most comprehensive project management tools on the market today.
+There are tools like this made specifically for designers, for example, Aproove, which boasts some big multinationals as some of its users or Indy, which covers all freelance designers needs from contract to invoice, and things like LiquidPlanner, one of the most comprehensive project management tools on the market today.

 Then there are tools for more specific obstacles, such as digital asset management.

 Tools like Adobe Experience Manager or ResourceSpace are developed for the kinds of companies and organisations that have vast amounts of assets to create, review, and use, and these companies and organisations always have graphic designers as part of their teams.

 The right tools, the right way

 A lot of the focus of this article has been on specific tools.
 This is no accident.